TIBCOSoftware/vscode-extension-tci/README.md

 Push your Node.js app to TIBCO Cloud Integration!
 ### Add environment variable
 Add a new Environment variable to the manifest.json file so you can use it in your Node.js code with the `process.env` context
+### Display version
+Display the version of the extension you're running.

 ## Requirements
 To use this extension you need a valid account to TIBCO Cloud Integration (you can sign up at https://cloud.tibco.com/free-trial) and the `tibcli` utility (see https://integration.cloud.tibco.com/docs/getstarted/installation/download-tools.html for details)